ONE-RANDOM-HUMAN/STRO4K/README.md

 A chess engine designed to fit into 4096 bytes.
 A successor to we4k.

 ## Current Plan
-STRO4K currently targets 2900 elo (CCRL) on a single thread.
+STRO4K currently targets 3100 elo (CCRL) on a single thread.
 This target is very unlikely to be met.
+However, this 'unlikely' target has already been revised upwards twice.

 STRO is a non-4k version of STRO4K with more interface features, which is much easier to develop.

-## Version 1.0 and 2.0
+## Versions
 STRO4K 1.0 is available in the `version_1.0` branch.
 It has the extra feature of displaying the evaluation and principal variation during search.

 STRO4K 2.0 is available in the `version_2.0` branch.
 It does not have the extra features of STRO4K 1.0 due to size limitations.

 STRO4K 2.1 is available in the `version_2.1` branch.
 It displays the evaluation, but does not support resetting the engine state due to size limitations.

+STRO4K 3.0 is available in the `version_3.0` branch.
+It has the same features and limitations as version 2.1.

 ## Building
 STRO4K has only been tested to build on Linux systems.
 Building STRO4K requires `nasm`, `xz` and [`sstrip`](https://github.com/aunali1/super-strip).
 A script is provided which attempts to download `sstrip` and build STRO4K.